CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 8: assign taxonomy

 In this step, you will take the denoised sequences from step 5 (rep-seqs.qza) and assign taxonomy to each sequence (phylum -> class -> ...genus -> ).
-This step requires that you either [train your own classifier](https://docs.qiime2.org/2018.2/tutorials/feature-classifier/) using the [q2-feature-classifier](https://peerj.com/preprints/3208/)
+This step requires a trained classifer.
+You have the choice of either [training your own classifier](https://docs.qiime2.org/2018.2/tutorials/feature-classifier/) using the [q2-feature-classifier](https://peerj.com/preprints/3208/) or downloading a pretrained classifier.

 We'll use a classifier that has been pretrained on [GreenGenes](http://greengenes.secondgenome.com/) database with 99% OTUs.
 Download this classifier from the qiime site and place in your working directory.